BEFORE YOU GO...

 Check how Shufti Pro can verify your customers within secondsRequest Demo

-The way we process and analyse written information has been entirely transformed by Optical Character Recognition (OCR).
+The way we process and analyze written information has been entirely transformed by Optical Character Recognition (OCR).
 Physical documents like receipts, books, and invoices can be scanned, digitised, and converted into machine-readable text using OCR.
 Data entry, text analysis, and document management are just a few of the many uses of this technology.

 The global market value of OCR was $10.63 billion in 2022, and it’s expected to reach $36.73 billion by 2032.
 The rising demand for automated document processing and the increasing popularity of cloud-based OCR scanners are the main drivers of this expansion.